-The Nursing Program Student Handbook is available online on the University website and is updated each semester or academic year.
+The Nursing Program Student Handbook and Nursing Student Simulation and Skills Lab Manual contained within, are available online on the University website and are updated each semester or academic year.
 All nursing students are required to read the handbook each semester.
-Questions about the Nursing Program Student Handbook can be directed to nursing faculty or nursing administration.
-After reading the Nursing Program Student Handbook, this form is signed and uploaded to the Clinical Student website or as directed by course faculty.
-Nursing students are responsible for reading and adhering to the handbook and asking Concordia nursing faculty and administration any handbook questions.
+Questions about the Nursing Program Student Handbook or manual can be directed to Nursing Faculty or Nursing Administration.
+After reading the Nursing Program Student Handbook and manual, this form is signed and uploaded to the Clinical Student website or as directed by course faculty.
+Nursing students are responsible for reading and adhering to policies this handbook

-Acknowledgement of the College of Health Sciences Nursing Program Student Handbook
+Acknowledgement of the College of Health Sciences Undergraduate Nursing Program Student Handbook and Simulation and Skill Lab Manual.